Member Biography

 Pennsylvania Politics:

-Elected, Republican, Pennsylvania State Senate, 30th district, Bedford, Blair, Fulton and Huntingdon Counties, 1975-2001, elected, Republican, 30th district, Bedford, Blair, Fulton, Huntingdon and Mifflin Counties, 2001-2006; elected majority leader, 1981-1984, president pro tempore 1985-1992, minority leader 1992-1994, president pro tempore 1994-2006, lost primary election, 2006, attributable legislative pay raise vote, 2005; longest serving President Pro Tempore on record.
+Elected, Republican, Pennsylvania State Senate, 30th district, Blair, Bedford, Huntingdon, Mifflin (Part) and Somerset (Part) Counties, 1975-1982, elected, Republican, 30th district, Bedford, Blair, Fulton and Huntingdon Counties 1983-2002, elected, Republican, 30th district, Bedford, Blair, Fulton, Huntingdon Counties and Menno Township, Mifflin County, 2003-2006; elected majority leader, 1981-1984, president pro tempore 1985-1992, minority leader 1992-1994, president pro tempore 1994-2006; President Pro Tempore and Member ex officio of all standing committees; lost primary election, 2006, attributable legislative pay raise vote, 2005; longest serving President Pro Tempore on record; left office, November 30, 2006.

 Legacy:

-Trust fund, was established in his name to provide scholarships to students in the College of Information Science and Technology at The Pennsylvania State University for having served the longest Pennsylvania Senate president pro tempore.
+Trust fund was established in his name to provide scholarships to students in the College of Information Science and Technology at The Pennsylvania State University for having served the longest Pennsylvania Senate president pro tempore.